BlockMedical/BlockMedical/docs/metamaskdocs/metamask_exchange_instructions.md

 ## How to Add ERC20 BMD Symbol to your ERC20 Wallet

-The BMD Symbol may not be default or populated by Metamask from the beginning, in order to see this on Metamask, you will need to register the BMD Symbol Address which is **0xD9a2Dc793E1BBce46e2A7E766D7C76FDaF465E48** (Do **NOT** send Ethereum to this address, this is not the public sales address).
+TYou will need to register the BMD Symbol Address which is **0xD9a2Dc793E1BBce46e2A7E766D7C76FDaF465E48** (Do **NOT** send Ethereum to this address, this is not the public sales address) with your Metamask wallet.

 If you need more instructions on how to add this to Metamask, see [here](https://github.com/BlockMedical/BlockMedical/blob/master/docs/metamaskdocs/add_token_symboles/README.md)